ottter/ottter.github.io/README.md

 ## My Personal Website

-Forcing myself to write a post about what I do will (hopefully) force me to be more productive and proactive in my free time.
+I figured that blogging some of my personal projects would be a good motivator to be more productive in my free time and to improve at what I love.
+There is no set theme, purpose, or timeframe for posts.
+My current focus will be documenting the creation of my homelab.

 ### Make a New Post